bharathsudharsan/CNN_on_MCU/README.md

 ### Operations Optimization

 When designing ML models for tiny IoT hardware, only limited operations can be used to keep the cost low.
 Over 90% arithmetic operations are used by convolutional (CONV) layers.
 So, we already convert floating-point operations into int-8 (fixed point) during post-training quantization.
-Here, as shown in Figure below, we decompose (depthwise separation) the 2-D CONVs, followed by 1-D CONVs, aiming to reduce parameters and operations count, enabling denser & deeper CNN architectures executable on low-specification hardware.
+Here, as shown in Figure below, we decompose (depthwise separation) the 2-D CONVs, followed by 1-D CONVs, aiming to reduce parameters and operations count.
 When using this depth-separation concept on 3D filters, a regular 3D convolution uses C * A * B multiplications, whereas a depth-separable 3D convolution only requires C + A + B multiplications.

 ![alt text](https://github.com/bharathsudharsan/CNN_on_MCU/blob/main/Operations_optimization.png)

 In below Figure g, we show the operations optimized model's architecture, inference time, and size changes.

 ![alt text](https://github.com/bharathsudharsan/CNN_on_MCU/blob/main/Operations_graph_optimization_results.png)

+We implemented and performed all applicable arithmetic simplification rewrites and graph structure optimization tasks on CNNs and in the above Figure h, we show the graph optimized model's inference time and size changes.

 ## Results Analysis